 Preservation Institute Nantucket

-Faculty and participants explore heritage at three scales: urban and cultural landscape, architecture and interiors, and materials and technologies.
+Participants come from institutions across the country and abroad to explore heritage at three scales: urban and cultural landscape, architecture and interiors, and materials and technologies.
 Each summer, guest lecturers and instructors from public agencies and private organizations – from on and off the island – introduce topics impacting heritage conservation globally, including: values, policies, threats, interpretation, technology, and entrepreneurship.

-Guest lecturers and instructors represent a range of government agencies and private organizations and firms from the United States and abroad:
+Guest lecturers and instructors represent a range of agencies, organizations and firms:

 - Bureau of Land Management